dbj-data/bench/doc/you_do_not_want_to_gues.md

 ## Common build flags

-(Almost an) Copy paste from [[Craig](#craig)]
+(Almost an) Copy paste from [[Craig](#references)]

 The compiler and flags are the same for 32-bit and 64-bit builds, except that the 32-bit linker uses /machine:x86 and the 64-bit linker uses /machine:x64
 /d2FH4 is a critical flag for these benchmarks.
 Without it, the results are drastically different.
-See [MoFH4] for a description of this flag.
+Google "MoFH4" for a description of this flag.

 - Compiler marketing version: Visual Studio 2019
 - We use whatever is the fully up to date and latest